 Ashwagandha - Extract

-Ashwagandha is one of the most powerful herbs in Ayurvedic healing, it has been used since ancient times for a wide variety of conditions and is most well-known for its restorative benefits.
+Ashwagandha is one of the most powerful herbs in Ayurvedic healing.
+It has been used since ancient times for a wide variety of conditions and is most well-known for its restorative benefits.
 In Sanskrit Ashwagandha means “the smell of a horse,” indicating that the herb imparts the vigour and strength of a stallion.

 - Clean, Safe, Effective.

-- Daily energy improvement.
+- Helps with daily energy improvement.

 - Supports healthy eating with fewer cravings.